Iamadig/adi.im/README.md

 vercel dev
 ```

-> [!IMPORTANT]
+> [!NOTE]
-> Use `vercel dev` to test Notion/Supabase/Gemini integrations locally.
-This runs both Vite AND the serverless functions.

-The first time you run `vercel dev`, it will ask you to:
+> This is an alternative to Option A. The first time you run `vercel dev`, it will ask you to login and link your project.
-1. Login to Vercel (or create free account)
-2. Link to a project (create new one or skip)
-3. Copy your `.env.local` settings

-After setup, it will start at `http://localhost:3000` with full API functionality.

 ## Deployment